 Season 12

-The season starts with the exciting question of whether Brett accepted Casey's proposal.
+The season begins with the thrilling question of whether Brett accepted Casey's proposal.
 Spoiler alert: she did!
-In a heartfelt twist, she ultimately leaves Chicago and Firehouse 51 to join Casey in the picturesque Oregon.
-The moments leading up to the wedding were magical, even if finding the right words to describe them is a little tricky.
+In a touching twist, she ultimately leaves Chicago and Firehouse 51 to join Casey in picturesque Oregon.
+The moments leading up to the wedding were enchanting, even if it was a bit challenging to find the right words to describe them.

-Meanwhile, Severide returns from his arson program, thanks to Stella driving down to bring him back home.
-His return ushers in a flurry of arson investigations, from a recording studio to a series of explosions, leading Firehouse 51 to team up with another firehouse to tackle the challenges ahead.
+Meanwhile, Severide returns from his arson program, thanks to Stella driving down to bring him home.
+His return triggers a flurry of arson investigations, from a recording studio to a series of explosions, prompting Firehouse 51 to partner with another firehouse to tackle the challenges ahead.
+After some hesitation, Violet finally opens her heart to the undeniable chemistry she has with Carver.
+Once Brett leaves, Violet encounters some not-so-great replacements until Novak arrives.
+Although Novak moves from firehouse to firehouse with a spirited, adventurous attitude, she helps Violet appreciate just how remarkable 51 truly is, inspiring her to stay around.

 As Firehouse 51 bids farewell to Gallo, a new member, Jake Gibson, joins the team with a mysterious and dark past that Carver notices and tries to assist him with.
 Unfortunately, Gibson’s stay is short-lived as he realizes he needs help and decides to leave.
-This marks just one of many departures from 51—alongside Gallo and Brett, by season’s end, Boden also departs to take on the role of Deputy Commissioner, a step up that he’s been striving for.
+This marks just one of many departures from 51—alongside Gallo and Brett, by the end of the season, Boden also departs to take on the role of Deputy Commissioner, a step up that he has been striving for.
 Chief Robinson, who has posed a challenge to 51, has also placed replacements with Violet to watch for any mistakes.

-Season 12 was a transition period for the show due to the shorter season and notable casting changes.
-I found it to be another strong season, with Brett and Casey's wedding standing out as a highlight.
-Still, Boden's farewell resonates, especially as he finally lands the Deputy Commissioner role he's long aspired to.
-Can we really blame him for sticking with 51 for so long?
-The signs point to some exciting changes ahead.
+Season 12 was a wonderful transition period for the show, featuring a shorter season and some exciting casting changes.
+I thought it was another strong season, and Brett and Casey's wedding truly stood out as a lovely highlight!
+Boden's farewell touched my heart, especially since he finally achieved the Deputy Commissioner role he's dreamed of for so long.
+It’s hard not to admire his dedication to 51!
+Everything seems to be pointing to some thrilling changes ahead.

-I genuinely adore Jocelyn Hudon's performance as paramedic Novak.
-She brings a fresh perspective to the paramedic role that we haven’t seen much in the series.
-I'm thrilled that the show keeps her around; here’s hoping for more seasons with her!
+I absolutely love Jocelyn Hudon's performance as paramedic Novak!
+She brings such a refreshing perspective to the paramedic role that has been a delightful addition to the series.
+I'm so happy that the show keeps her around; fingers crossed for more seasons with her!

 Overall, I give Season 12 a stellar 9.5/10!